-Lifecycle Phases Design HW/FW design SW design Secure Element Applet design Fabrication HW fabrication SW implementation Applet development Integration iPhone integration Assembly, Trust provisioning, FW integration, SW and applet loading Issuance iPhone delivery to User Initialization User account creation Account setup: iCloud, Apple ID Enrollment/ Provisioning User Authent Passcode setup, bio • Apple Pay provisioning Usage Device Usage Device unlock, User Authentication, iOS use, (optional) iOS update Apple Pay transaction Termination Physical destruction iOS reset Apple Pay termination
+Lifecycle Phases Lifecycle Phases Design HW/FW design SW design Secure Element Applet design Fabrication HW fabrication SW implementation Applet development Integration Assembly, Trust pi iPhone integrat rovisioning, FW integra ion ation, SW and applet loading Device Issuance iPhone delivery to User Initialization User account creation Account setup: iCloud, Apple ID Enrollment/ Provisioning User Authentication setup Passcode setup, biometrics enrollment Apple Pay provisioning Usage Device Usage Device unlock, User Authentication, iOS use, (optional) iOS update Apple Pay transaction Termination Physical destruction iOS reset Apple Pay termination

-The Design, Fabrication, and Integration phases are entirely within the control of Apple Inc.
+The Design, Fabrication and Integration phases are entirely within the control of Apple Inc.

 The Issuance phase is the physical delivery of the device to the User.
-This can be directly, in the case of an individual, or through a third party or an organization that is responsible for providing the device to the User.
+This can be directly, in the case of an individual, or through a third party or an entity that is responsible for providing the device to the User.

 Apple's model of the Initialization phase requires that the device is claimed by the User by associating it with the User's iCloud account and Apple ID.
 Before that point, Strong User Authentication and associated TSFs are not relevant, and Apple Pay is not accessible.
-Apple Pay and Apple Cash services require that an iCloud account and user authentication credentials are set up (Passcode and optionally biometrics).
+Apple Pay and Apple Cash services require that a valid iCloud account and user authentication credentials are setup (passcode and optionally biometrics).